 Meetings are scheduled for the 2nd and 4th Tuesdays of each month from September through April, starting at 7:00 p.m. and ending at 9:00 p.m.
 Meetings are held in Lecture Hall 1 in the Academic Center on the Des Moines University campus (see campus map and driving directions).

 Kick off meeting!
 Welcome!
 This will be the first meeting of the year and EVERYONE is invited to attend!
 There will be introductions, information, an application packet, as well as a program.
 Parents are welcome and encouraged to attend this introductory meeting.

 Program: Get a firsthand look at being a doctor!
 Current DMU medical students will be assisting us for the evening and will be able to walk you through what got them to this place in their medical career, show you ‘What’s in a doctor’s bag?’, and much more.
 Hope to see you there, and bring your friends!!

-Happy early Valentine’s Day!
-LIVE!
-From the heart.
+Live!
+From the Heart.
 Founded by the Museum of Science and Industry in Chicago, IL, this program features a video of an actual open heart surgery.
-Each person will receive a Student Investigation Packet and will take the journey with the patient through the eyes of the cardiologist.
+Each student will receive a Student Investigation Packet and will take the journey with the patient through the eyes of the cardiologist.
 Not for the squeamish!